Ghali Umar Na'Abba: Political ascendancy

 As a Political Science student of Ahmadu Bello University, Zaria, he was elected as an executive committee member of the ABU chapter of the revolutionary People's Redemption Party established in the Second Republic by the maverick politician, Mallam Aminu Kano.
-As a student of Mallam Aminu school of good governance, nation building and transparency in politics he became a notable politician in Kano state and Nigeria in general.
+As a student of Mallam Aminu school of good governance, nation building, and transparency in politics, he became a notable politician in Kano state and Nigeria in general.

-He joined the Peoples Democratic Party (PDP) in 1998 during its formative period.
+Na'Abba joined the Peoples Democratic Party (PDP) in 1998 during its formative period.
 He emerged the party's candidate in April 1999 National Assembly election in Kano Municipal Federal Constituency of Kano state and won the election to represent the Federal constituency in the House of Representatives.
-With the victory and support of other House members-elect from Kano and North West geo-political zone, he pursued the role as Speaker of the House.
-Although he amassed substantial support from his colleagues and party leaders, he bowed to counsel and conceded to Ibrahim Salisu Buhari, who later emerged as first Speaker of Fourth Republic House of Representatives.
+With the victory and support of other House members-elect from Kano and the North West geopolitical zone, he pursued the role of Speaker of the House.
+Although he amassed substantial support from his colleagues and party leaders, he bowed to counsel and conceded to Ibrahim Salisu Buhari, who later emerged as the first Speaker of the Fourth Republic House of Representatives.
 He was thus appointed the House Committee Chairman on Appropriations.

 Buhari's tenure was short-lived.
-Following his resignation due to certain misdemeanors, the House was thus faced with the arduous challenge of electing a leader that has the capacity and political will and skill of instilling sanity in the House, restoring its integrity and designing and pursuing veritable legislative framework.
-The mantle of leadership fittingly fell on Ghali Umar Na’Abba.
+Following his resignation due to certain misdemeanours, the House was thus faced with the arduous challenge of electing a leader who had the capacity and political will, and the skill of instilling sanity in the House, restoring its integrity, and designing and pursuing a veritable legislative framework.
+The mantle of leadership fittingly fell on Ghali Umar Na'Abba.
 The House collectively struck an unprecedented consensus and made Ghali the Speaker.

 Speaker of the House of Representatives

-Na'Abba is often praised as an influential Speaker of the House.
-This is on account of his courage, dynamism, constructive outspokenness, resolute pursuit for legislative independence and revolutionary approach towards the running of the House during his era as speaker.
-Upon election as speaker, Na’Abba made clear his broad roadmap.
-These include;
+Na'Abba was often praised as an influential Speaker of the House.
+This is on account of his courage, dynamism, constructive outspokenness, resolute pursuit of legislative independence, and revolutionary approach towards the running of the House during his era as speaker.
+Upon election as speaker, Na'Abba made clear his broad roadmap.
+This included: